Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Patch Drywall Holes

-After you’ve successfully figured out how to remove drywall anchors or chosen to recess the smattering of fasteners out of sight, patch the remaining holes with spackle or drywall compound.
+After you’ve successfully figured out how to remove drywall anchors or chosen to recess the smattering of fasteners out of sight, you’ll want to patch drywall holes with spackle or drywall compound.

 1. Clean up the hole by tapping a hammer lightly around the edges until they are flat, using a utility knife to cut off any proud edges, or sanding the opening so it’s flush.